International volunteering: History

 In the late 20th century, there was also a notable emergence of medical international volunteering in response to the lack of qualified healthcare personnel in developing countries.
 This called for the employment of doctors and nurses in third-world countries, practicing Western medicine in non-Western environments.
-The growing interest in international volunteering was facilitated, in part, by globalization as it fostered cross-cultural exchange, collaboration, and networking among all parties involved.
+The growing interest in international volunteering was facilitated, in part, by globalisation as it fostered cross-cultural exchange, collaboration, and networking among all parties involved.
 It also played a pivotal role in the increased sense of global connectivity and awareness of health disparities and humanitarian needs.
 Global health initiatives underwent a shift from disease-specific interventions to the advancement of internal healthcare systems.
 This change was brought about by an increased presence of non-communicable diseases rooted in unhealthy diets, substance abuse, physical inactivity, and exposure to unclean and hazardous energy sources.
-At this time, The World Health Organization (WHO) rapidly diverted energy to revitalizing efforts that would effectively bolster health systems.
-Volunteering with organizations such as Global Medical Brigades exemplified goals of the WHO and were increasingly sought after by undergraduate students, medical students, and healthcare professionals.
+At this time, The World Health Organisation (WHO) rapidly diverted energy to revitalizing efforts that would effectively bolster health systems.
+Volunteering with organisations such as Global Medical Brigades exemplified goals of the WHO and were increasingly sought after by undergraduate students, medical students, and healthcare professionals.

 Eleanor Roosevelt and President John F. Kennedy discuss the Peace Corps, 1961.

 In recent years the accessibility of international volunteering for US Americans has increased significantly with many smaller charities connecting volunteers with non-governmental organisations in developing countries.
-About half of all international volunteering from the US takes place through faith-based organizations.
+About half of all international volunteering from the US takes place through faith-based organisations.
 For-profit travel companies have also increasingly been offering paid-for volunteering opportunities, this growth coincided with the increasing number of young people taking gap years and has been termed volunteer tourism and voluntourism to denote shorter-term voluntary work that is not necessarily the sole purpose of the trip.
 However, many opportunities medium- and long-term opportunities for skilled international volunteers remain, for example, the publicised role of volunteers in addressing the Ebola virus epidemic in West Africa.
 According to US Current Population Survey, the most common activities volunteers engage in abroad include tutoring or teaching, mentoring youth, engaging in general labor, and providing counseling, medical care, or protective services.